luisv781/uiCalculator/README.md

 # uicalc
-only adding works right now lol.
+only some operations work right now lol.
 I'll give the other buttons functionality when I have time.